-Many people do activities in the bed other than sleep or sex (like scroll on their phone, watch TV, play video games, eat, work on a laptop, or relax).
-They may also lay awake thinking about their to-do list, worrying, or toss and turn.
-The problem is that our brains pair things together.
+Many people do a lot of activities in the bed or bedroom other than sleep or sex (such as scroll on their phone, watch TV, play video games, eat, work on a laptop, or relax).
+They may also lay awake thinking about their to-do list, worrying, or toss and turn when they cannot sleep.
+The thing is that we humans are creatures of habit and automatically pair things together.

-If you imagine going to a movie theater, what type of snack comes to mind?
+For example, if you imagine going to a movie theater, what type of snack comes to mind?

 Probably "popcorn."
-This is because the movies and popcorn always go together.
-Every time you go to the movies you will see, smell, taste, and hear people crunching on some popcorn!
+This is because the movies and popcorn are consistently paired together.
+Every time you go to the movies you will see, smell, and even hear people crunching on some popcorn and of course may taste the popcorn yourself!
 So, our brains have paired these two things together.
 It's the same thing with our bed and sleep.
 Anything you do in the bed gets paired with the bed.

-We want to link the bed and sleep by moving wake activities to another room.
-As shown in the figure, anything besides sleep or sex should not be done in the bed.
-If your bed is in the same place as other living spaces (e.g., office, kitchen, living room), such as a dorm, loft, or military barracks, we want to find ways to separate the sleep zone from the wake zone.
-This can be done by having a separate chair, sitting up on the bed for waking activities and being under the covers for sleep.
+The idea is to strengthen the link between the bed and sleep by moving wake activities to another room.
+If your bed is in the same location as other living spaces (e.g., office, kitchen, living room), such as dorm, loft apartment, or military barracks, the aim is to find ways to separate the sleep zone from the wake zone.
+This can be done, for example, by having a separate chair, sitting up on the bed for waking activities and being in bed or under the covers for sleep.

-It is also important to avoid sleeping in places other than the bed.
-Sleeping on the couch, in the car, or other places can reduce the connection between the bed and sleep.
+In line with this idea, it is also important to avoid sleeping in places other than the bed.
+Regularly sleeping on the couch, in the car, or other places can reduce the connection between the bed and sleep.